 - 1/4 cup extra virgin olive oil

 Thaw one roll of phyllo, following thawing instructions on package.
 Preheat oven to 350°F.

 In a medium sauté pan over medium heat, add oil and cook onions and garlic until fragrant and tender, about 8 minutes.
 Remove from heat and place in a medium mixing bowl.
 To the bowl, add kale, egg, Feta, dill, black pepper and salt.
 Mix thoroughly.

-Unroll and cover the sheets with a damp towel or plastic wrap to prevent drying out.
-Place one sheet of Phyllo on work surface and lightly brush the surface with olive oil.
+Unroll and cover phyllo sheets with plastic wrap and then a slightly damp towel to prevent drying out.
+Place one sheet of phyllo on work surface and lightly brush the surface with olive oil.
 Layer and repeat with 2 more sheets.
 Do not oil the top layer.
 Cut the layered Phyllo into thirds lengthwise.

 TIP: Different greens can be substituted for kale.

 MAKE AHEAD: Spanakopita can be prepared ahead, wrapped in plastic and frozen.
 To serve, unwrap and bake per directions.